 Meagan enjoys everything outdoors and recently served on a month-long detail assignment in California at the Pacific Southwest Region's Office of External Affairs, where she assisted with current public affairs issues and wrote numerous articles for our website, such as the one above.

 While she spends many of her waking hours under fluorescent lighting, she restores her conservation spirit with as much time exploring the outdoors as she can get.
 She’s a true believer in the power of storytelling to connect people with our agency and mission.

 About the photographer...

-Jon Myatt has served as the Pacfic Southwest Region's web communications manager since 2010.
+Jon Myatt has served as the Pacfic Southwest Region's web communications manager from 2010 to 2019.
 Prior to joining the Service, he served as a public information director for a number of state agencies in Florida.
 Before then, he served as a photojournalist and public affairs supervisor in the U.S. Army from 1975 until he retired from the military in 1996.

 An avid photographer, Jon spends his weekends photographing the Sierra Nevada foothills and Gold Country, and also tending to his free range chickens.

-Over his 40-year career, his news photographs have appeared in numerous magazines and newspapers, including the NY Times, Miami Herald, Atlanta Constitution-Journal and his favorite, the Gainesville Sun.
+Over his 45-year career, his news photographs have appeared in numerous magazines and newspapers, including the NY Times, Miami Herald, Atlanta Constitution-Journal and his favorite, the Gainesville Sun.